skills/github-pages/.github/steps/X-finish.md

 - You enabled GitHub Pages.
 - You selected a theme using the config file.
 - You learned about proper directory format and file naming conventions in Jekyll.
-- You created your first a blog post with Jekyll!
+- You created your first blog post with Jekyll!

 ### What's next?